eshaanrev/Cyfig/README.md

 # Cyfig
-Cyfig is an online cyberware configurator for CP2077.
+Cyfig is an online cyberware configurator for Cyberpunk 2077.

 ## Features
 - Cyberware capacity meter